Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 Nothing.

-I people want to join a union, that's fine.
+People want to join a union.

-I just hope they know what they're getting into when they do it, that they're sacrificing their own ability to earn money based on their individual performance because it become part of a group, you become part of a contract, but I have nothing against anybody who works.
+I just hope they know what they're getting into when they do it, that they're sacrificing their own ability to earn money based on their individual performance because you become part of a group.

 That's not true.